Birthday fishing trip ends in tragedy

 The men were brothers-in-law on a 60th birthday fishing trip in the Catlins.

-The vessel, a fibreglass runabout, turned over as the men approached Jack's Bay bar, about 2km from Pounawea, this morning.
+The vessel, a fibreglass runabout, turned over in rough conditions as the pair approached a sand bar, about 2km from Pounawea, this morning.

-Volunteers, rescue vessels from Coastguard Bluff and Coastguard Dunedin and a rescue helicopter were alerted about 10.40am and joined the short search for the men.
+Police, volunteers, rescue vessels from Coastguard Bluff and Coastguard Dunedin and a rescue helicopter joined the short search for the men.

-One man was found alive on rocks nearby and has been flown to hospital.
+A second person on the boat was found on rocks nearby.
+A dog was also bought to shore.

+"We would like to extend our thanks to the volunteers and members of the public who assisted in today’s rescue efforts."

 She said she watched the boat go slowly for a time in an area known to be rough.